zll17/Neural_Topic_Models/README.md

 Empirically, NTM is superior to classical statistical topic models ,especially on short texts.
 Datasets of short news ([cnews10k](#cnews10k_exp)), dialogue utterances ([zhddline](#zhddline_exp)) and conversation ([zhdd](#zhdd_exp)), are presented for evaluation purpose, all of which are in Chinese.
 As a comparison to the NTM, an out-of-box LDA script is also provided, which is based on the gensim library.

 Any suggestions or contributions to improving this implementation of NTM are welcomed.
+Hope it can make your life better ;)

+*Note*: If you find it's slow to load the pictures of this readme file, you can read this [article](https://zll17.github.io/2020/11/17/Introduction-to-Neural-Topic-Models/) at my blog.

 <h2 id="TOC_EN">Table of Contents</h2>